microsoft/rust-symcrypt/rust-symcrypt/README.md

 For more information please see the `BUILD.md` file on the [`rust-symcrypt`](https://github.com/microsoft/rust-symcrypt/tree/main/rust-symcrypt) page

-**Note:** This path may be different depending on your flavour of linux.
-The goal is to place the `libsymcrypt.so*` files in a location where the your linux distro can find the required libs at build/run time.
+**Note:** This path may be different depending on your flavour of Linux.
+The goal is to place the `libsymcrypt.so*` files in a location where the your Linux distro can find the required libs at build/run time.

 ## Supported APIs